Harshikajawane/Responsivelandingpage/README.md

-Coffie House
+Coffee House
-<br> coffie house is a responsive landing page and responsive website .
+<br> Coffee House is a responsive landing page and responsive website.
-<br>Using HTMML5 , CSS3 , JavaScript web technologies i have built this landing page .
+<br>Using HTML5, CSS3, and JavaScript web technologies.
+I have built this landing page.